 Phil Banks

-For the last 10 years I’ve been embedded in high performing teams as a product designer at:
+For the last 10 years I’ve been embedded in high performing, consumer product teams as a designer at:

 Nura